odoo/odoo/doc/howtos/rdtraining/firstui.rst

 .. note::

-    **Goal**: at the end of this section, the selling price should be read-only and the number of bedrooms and the availaibity date is set by default.
+    **Goal**: at the end of this section, the selling price should be read-only and the number of bedrooms and the availability date is set by default.
 The latter is not copied when the record is duplicated

     .. image:: firstui/media/attribute_and_default.gif